-If some forms of consensus can be made on (at least) above Understanding A, it seems this RAN2 assumption can be made in the case of only S&F mode satellite available.
+If some forms of consensus can be made on above Understanding A/B, it seems this RAN2 assumption can be made in the case of only S&F mode satellite available.
 So below discussion is an attempt to confirm this potential RAN2 assumption, based on companies’ understanding in section 2.1.

 [Question 2-1] Based on the conclusion to above Understanding A/B, can the above potential RAN2 assumption be confirmed?